 I got involved in this project when one of my colleagues told me there was this mad idea for celebrating superwomen of science and turning our conservation science data into music.
 I have no musical experience and had never conceived of such a thing, but the more I thought about it the more intrigued I became.
 Science data is full of themes, patterns and variations – the same concepts that musicians work with, and an enormously fertile area for what initially seemed like an outlandish collaboration.

-Additional Music: “Bonnie Isle O’ Whalsay” tradition tune for Lady Sophia Lindsay Scottish country dance created by Jean Attwood Alexander
+Additional Music: “Bonnie Isle O’ Whalsay” traditional tune for Lady Sophia Lindsay Scottish country dance created by Jean Attwood Alexander Written in: 2018

 For: Solo Mezzo, Baritone and Mixed Voices